Mining Bees – FAQ’s

 Can Mining Bees Sting?

-Yes – female mining bees are equipped with a sting, and although rare, many customers have reported that they or their children have been stung by these bees.
+Yes – female bees are equipped with a sting similar to that of the Honey Bee.
+Although rare, many customers have reported that they or their children have been stung by these bees.

 The frantic swarming behaviour of these bees during mating can be very alarming, especially for those with young children, pets or those with sting allergies.

 We all react differently to stings, and some people can die from a single insect sting.
-This condition is called.
+This condition is called anaphylaxis.

 The swarming tends to last no more than a week, and after six weeks, almost all visible activity will become concealed within the brood cells or chambers underground.